maksimK12-ux/Software-Engineering-Assessment-1/ohio.md

 * User Interface
     * To interact with the system, the user must write a Pokemons name or Pokedex number
 * Data Display
-    * The user needs to obtain the name of the Pokemon searched and Pokedex number
+    * The user needs to obtain the name of the Pokemon searched, their Pokedex number, their statistics and then be able to add and remove the Pokemon from their team

 ## Non-Functional requirements
 * Performance